drewag/Decree/README.md

 This framework is designed to be light-weight while remaining customizable and focusing on declaring the interface to an API in a declarative manner.
 Once declared, making requests to the various endpoints is very straight-forward and type safe.
 It works on iOS, macOS, and Linux.

 I developed this strategy through the implementation of many different apps and backend services written in Swift.
-I've used this paradigm for communicating between my own front and back-ends (both implemented in Swift) as well as to services such as Spotify, Freshdesk, Stripe, and more.
+I've used this paradigm for communicating between my own front and back-ends (both implemented in Swift) as well as to services such as Spotify, FreshDesk, Stripe, and more.

 **We offer a separate repository [DecreeServices](https://github.com/drewag/DecreeServices) with service declarations for popular services**